-Our second ever Great Goat sale has begun!
-Buy one goat and get the second one for 50% OFF.
+Our second ever Great Goat Sale is underway!
+Buy one goat and get the second one for 50% off.

 Background and Characteristics

 Rare and wonderful Cashmere Goats:

 - Are smart, gentle, and personable.